Jigsaw-style instanced dungeon system with world generation

 /bridge schem <x> <y> <z> <width> <height> <depth>

-This saves a .droom file to plugins/PyJavaBridge/schematics/ with auto-generated single-char keys and RLE compression.
+This saves a .droom file to plugins/PyJavaBridge/schematics/ with auto-generated single-char keys and fill/set operations.
 Chests named [loot:tag] are detected automatically.
 Edit the file to add exit definitions, set the room type, and configure loot pools.

 Exit